Level 1 (HE4)

 Level 3 (HE6)

-Whichever approach to study you choose – either for a degree or for personal development – you are strongly encouraged to start with the course Drawing Skills as this will lay the foundations for successful study of painting.
+Whichever approach to study you choose – either for an Open degree or for personal development – you are strongly encouraged to start with the Open course, Drawing Skills.
+This will lay the foundations for the successful study of painting.
+Even if you have done a significant amount of drawing in the past, you’ll find Drawing Skills will refresh those skills and bolster your observational skills.
+Becoming good at drawing is about regular practice.
+Good drawing provides a springboard for painting practice.

-There are a number of painting courses available, starting with The Practice of Painting which takes your basic knowledge and experience of painting, through a series of projects to develop your own visual ideas and means of expression.
+There are a number of Open courses available for painting, starting with The Practice of Painting.
+This takes your basic knowledge and experience of painting through a series of projects to develop your own visual ideas and means of expression.
 Along the way you will be introduced to some major artists and art movements.

-The level two courses, Exploring Concepts and Mixed Media, provide a conceptual framework for your practice, and during these courses you will work through a range of projects and approaches via historic and contemporary exemplars.
-Courses at level two encourage you to find different and more ambitious ways of working to pursue an individual and inventive art practice.
+The level two painting courses, Exploring Concepts and Mixed Media, provide a conceptual framework for your practice.
+During these Open courses you will work through a range of projects and approaches via historic and contemporary exemplars.
+Painting courses at level two encourage you to find different and more ambitious ways of working to pursue an individual and inventive art practice.
 This involves a combination of practical, visual and written work; testing ideas through making and writing in your learning log and essay.

 At level three there are three interlinked painting courses: Contextual Studies, Major Project and Professional Practice.
-These courses strengthen the skills, knowledge and understanding acquired in previous courses and represent an opportunity to synthesise theory and practice through self-initiated research and practice projects.
+These Open courses strengthen the skills, knowledge and understanding acquired in previous painting courses.
+They provide an opportunity to synthesise theory and practice through self-initiated research and practice projects.
 These level three painting courses expect a high degree of self-motivation and autonomy to produce a collection of ambitious paintings (in scale, material, method and concept) which are experimental, accomplished and contemporary.
 You will also be introduced to the realities of professional art practice today.
+On successful completion of the Open degree you will have gained a broad knowledge and critical understanding of the principles of and emerging aspects of the discipline.